darkskytechnology/BPC-results-examples/README.md

 As seen below, each project directory is organized as follows:
 ![image](https://github.com/user-attachments/assets/9d509c1c-9296-4453-ba93-de171981f156)

-- **c/** or **c.tgz**:
+- **c/**:
-  This directory (or tarball) contains the original C code for the translation.
-If the original project is an embedded Git repository, the directory is compressed into a `.tgz` file to avoid nesting Git repositories.
+  This directory (or tarball) contains the original C code for the translation if the original project is not an established Git repository.
+The URL is listed in the notes.MD for each project if it is an established Git repository.

 - **rust.tgz**:
   This tarball contains the Rust code that BPC generated from the original C code.